 My teaching pedagogy involves innovative hands-on exercises and discussions designed to foster creativity and rationality among children using real life applications on concepts.
 I am really excited about teaching.

-Kelley School of Business - MS, Information Systems
+Graduate Degree: Kelley School of Business - Master of Science, Information Systems

 GRE Quantitative: 168